msbevers/hashGenerator/README.md

 Moreys-MacBook-Pro:hashGenerator mbevers$ curl -H -XGET http://127.0.0.1:8088/hash/5; echo ""
 S5/PhOdFlRaX9BbgSntGQgpW2aoJVzTou3C/zbUTQ3BqfWlimJf6aTqLfOvxdEAfQHlUiI1i3QodfZRl/k11AQ==

-Note that the first 4 entries returen the same hash.
+Note that the first 4 entries return the same hash.
 They should.
 Hash 5 is unique and should return a different hash.

 Are the stats updated to reflect 5 entries?